We all have been degraded. We all will be the greatest. - The Maine

 Nailed to the splitting plywood was a hanging calendar.
 She removed the nail and fastened it to the proper month.
 Today was the first of July.

 Written in the next date over, in bright pink marker, was 'Nelly's 23rd birthday!
-Hooray!' (artfully crafted by her sister herself), and on the following day, the 3rd (in very small print) 'Fix turns 28'.
+Hooray!' (artfully crafted by her sister herself), and on the following day, the 3rd (in very small print) 'Fix is 28 years old today'.

 They had forbidden her from prolonged periods alone.
 When they'd returned home, Dicey was told to escort her to retrieve her sister.